 When it comes to AWS training resources, there’s no shortage of information out there.
 Considering the wide range of videos, tutorials, blogs, and more, it’s hard knowing where to look or how to begin.
 Finding the best resource depends on your learning style, your needs for AWS, and getting the most updated information available.
-With this in mind, we came up with our 5 favorite AWS training resources, sure to give you the tools you need to learn AWS:
+Whether you’re just getting started in AWS or consider yourself an expert, there’s an abundance of resources for every learning level.
+With this in mind, we came up with our 7 favorite AWS training resources, sure to give you the tools you need to learn AWS:

 1. AWS Self-Paced Labs

 What better way to learn that at your own pace?
 AWS self-paced labs give you hands-on learning in a live AWS environment, with AWS cloud services, and actual scenarios you would encounter in the cloud.
 There are two different ways to learn with these labs.
 You can either take an individual lab or follow a learning quest.
 Individual labs are intended to help users get familiar with an AWS service as quickly as 15 minutes.
 Learning quests guide you through a series of labs so you can master any AWS scenario at your own pace.
 Once completed, you will earn a badge that you can boast on your resume, LinkedIn, website, etc.